 [Addendum: We recently came upon the letter from Cohen to Kaplan, dated October 22, 1961, in which Cohen declined Kaplan's invitation:

-Courtesy of the Reconstructionist Rabbinical College Archives.]
+Courtesy of The Eisenstein Reconstructionist Archives of the Reconstructionist Rabbinical College.]

 The prize goes (again) to Alan Septimus, who threatens to become the Ken Jennings of the Kaplan Quiz.
 The most frequently submitted answer to this question was Rabbi Dr. Neil Gillman, Kaplan's student and devoted disciple (and, we are proud to say, Kaplan Center Senior Fellow), who indeed taught philosophy for many years at JTS.